-29.4 Timer
+29.3.1 Timer

-Suppose we would like to implement a blinking light bulb, one that turns itself on and off without waiting for user input.
+Suppose we would like to implement a blinking light bulb, one that turns itself on and off without waiting for user input in addition to reacting to a button press.

 To control this light bulb, we use a Timer object, as in the code below.